 Application - a signed statement by the insured person when applying for insurance, which becomes part of the insurance policy

-Arbitration Clause - policy language that requires parties to arbitrate dispute if insurance company and insured do not agree on whether the insurance company is obligated to make payment or the amount of that payment.
-Such a provision in a Maryland auto insurance policy is invalid and unenforceable.
+Arbitration Clause - policy language that requires parties to arbitrate the dispute if insurance company and insured do not agree on whether the insurance company is obligated to make payment or the amount of that payment.
+Such a provision in a Maryland automobile insurance policy is invalid and unenforceable.
 Md.
 Insurance Code Ann. §19-509(j).
 Langston v.
 Allstate Ins.
-Co., 40 Md.
+Co ., 40 Md.
 App.
 414 (1978).

-Assigned Risk - poor risk that an insurance company is compelled to cover under state laws.
-Maryland specifically does not have assigned risk in car insurance polices and instead created MAIF to insure high risk drivers.
+Assigned Risk - a poor risk that an insurance company is compelled to cover under state laws.

-Auto insurance premium discounts - discounts offered to drivers for such safeguards as air bags. seat belts, good driving record, anti-theft devices, multiple vehicles, etc.
+Auto insurance premium discounts - discounts offered to car drivers for such safeguards as air bags, seat belts, good driving record, anti-theft devices, multiple vehicles, etc.

 Basic Limits of Liability - the lowest amounts of liability coverage that you can legally buy.
 The basic limits very from state to state for insurance covering personal injuries from auto accidents.
 In Alaska and Maine, for example, there is a minimum of $50,000 per person and $100,000 per accident of liability insurance and $25,000 in property insurance (50/100/25).
 Most states have much lower basic minimums.
-In Maryland, it is now 30/60 for new insurance policies as of 2011.
+In Maryland, it is now 30/60/15.

 Beneficiary - designation by the holder of a life insurance policy indicating to whom the proceeds are to be paid upon the insured's death or when an endowment matures